 The zinc/aluminum coating works as a cathodic protection on the steel surface and prevents future corrosion.
 It sounds simple, but it requires an in-depth understanding of the shot blasting process itself, the steel abrasive recycling and cleaning as well as building rigid and long life systems.
 The manual process of blast cleaning with steel grit cannot just be transferred to a robotic solution.
 The robotic shot blasting requires a number of special alternations in order to work successfully and to be economically justifiable.

-The special alternations required for robotic blast cleaning are:
+Special alternations required for robotic blast cleaning:

 The robot itself must be heavily protected against grit recoil and dust generated from the blast cleaning

 The robot blasting nozzle should move in a special pattern that rotates in circular and slightly overlapping tracks and sometimes perform quick swiping movements to release iron scale from the steel surface

 The robotic blasting booth must be protected by a special rubber or manganese steel cover to prevent excessive wear in hot spot areas